-- Referral Traffic – These are people that arrive at your site via other places on the web.
+These are people that arrive at your site via other places on the web.
 Anyone who visited your site after clicking on a link in that article you published on Forbes would show up as referral traffic.
 The best thing you can do to proactively influence referral traffic is to strategically place back links to your site within articles you publish externally (after delicately requesting permission to do so from the site’s editor).
 Incidentally, this will drastically help your firm grow its search traffic as well.

-- Social, Email and Other Traffic – While some firms put a lot of energy into social media, the reality is that it usually drives a very small percentage of total site traffic (usually <5%).
+While some firms put a lot of energy into social media, the reality is that it usually drives a very small percentage of total site traffic (usually <5%).
 The bigger opportunity for most firms is to drive traffic via email marketing.
 In our experience, email marketing has the ability to represent up to 10-15% of a firm’s total website traffic.
 Often, email is the real backbone of your digital marketing effort because it’s the tool you use to establish a relationship with a potential client before the conversation.
 While a client might first find your firm via search, they’re not likely to initiate a conversation in their first visit to your site.
 It’s the constant drum beat of useful content, delivered via email, that you’ll use to earn their trust over time and invite them into a conversation when the time is right (more on that later).

-Additional Resources on Growing Site Traffic:
+Additional Resources on Social, Email, and Other Traffic: